Decoupling by local random unitaries without simultaneous smoothing, and applications to multi-user quantum information tasks: Applications

-where $\ket{\Phi_d}$ is the standard maximally entangled state of Schmidt rank $d$.
 It is worth pausing for the simplest case, $m=0$, so that $\psi_{AB}$ is already a pure state between $A$ and $B$.
-Then the objective is merely to concentrate the entanglement by LOCC into maximal entanglement, and we find the essentially optimal $\log d = H_{\min}^\delta(\psi_A)$ \cite{LoPopescu}.
+Then the objective is merely to concentrate the entanglement by LOCC into maximal entanglement, and we find the essentially optimal $\log d \geq H_{\min}^\delta(\psi_A)$ \cite{LoPopescu}.
 For $m>0$, consider any bipartition of the helpers by choosing a subset $I\subseteq[m]$ and its complement $I^c=[m]\setminus I$, and simulate any $(m+2)$-party LOCC protocol by a bipartite LOCC protocol between the systems $AC_I$ and $BC_{I^c}$.
-Thus, from the preceding entanglement concentration considerations, we can get the upper bound
+Thus, from the preceding entanglement concentration considerations, we get the upper bound

 We can show that this bound is essentially achievable, up to an additive offset depending only on $\delta$ and $m$, and a technical condition.

 \begin{theorem} Given the setting above, multi-party entanglement of assistance has an achievable rate $\log d$ with error $\delta \leq 4\cdot 3^{m/2}\sqrt{\epsilon}$ if